Frequently Asked Questions

 Persons receiving a Producer Registration or Agricultural Hemp Propagule and Seed Permit must follow the requirements as outlined by the Missouri Department of Agriculture, and Sections 195.010 through 195.773 RSMo.
-This includes payment of fees, cooperation with onsite inspections, destruction of hemp found growing in unregistered sites, and destruction of hemp testing greater than 0.3% delta-9 THC on a dry weight basis.
+This includes payment of fees, cooperation with onsite inspections.
 Persons must also comply with all applicable federal and state laws and regulations, including submitting certificates of analysis for all samples used to determine compliance to the department and in a manner to be outlined by the department.

 How will my crop be sampled?

 Producers are responsible for selecting a testing laboratory that fulfills all applicable laws.
 For the 2020 growing season, Registered Producers may select a testing laboratory that is DEA-registered or ISO 17025 accredited.
 A list of DEA-registered labs is available from USDA at: https://www.ams.usda.gov/rules-regulations/hemp/dea-laboratories.
 There is not currently a list available for ISO 17025 accredited laboratories, but many are available throughout the state.
 Labs will often have their accreditation status posted online.
 Please note laboratory qualifications may change by the end of 2020, requiring all testing laboratories to be DEA-registered.

 THC (tetrahydrocannabinol) is measured as outlined in state and federal rule.
 THC is measured post-decarboxylation or other similarly reliable methods that consider the conversion of THC-A, or total THC calculations, and are approved by the United States Department of Agriculture (USDA).
 Methods that meet these requirements include gas chromatography and high-performance liquid chromatography.